dart-lang/dartdoc/CONTRIBUTING.md

    to the [changelog][] under the current `-wip` version.
 2. Please include a test for your change. `dartdoc` has both `package:test`-style unit tests as well as integration tests.
-   To run the tests, use `dart run tool/task.dart test`.
+   To run the tests, use `dart run task test`.
-3. For major changes, run both `dart run tool/task.dart compare sdk-warnings` and `dart run tool/task.dart compare flutter-warnings`, and include the summary results in your pull request.
+3. For major changes, run both `dart run task compare sdk-warnings` and `dart run task compare flutter-warnings`, and include the summary results in your pull request.
 4. Be sure to format your Dart code using `dart format`, otherwise our CI will complain.
-5. Use `dart run tool/task.dart buildbot` before creating a pull request to quickly check for common problems.
+5. Use `dart run task buildbot` before creating a pull request to quickly check for common problems.
    Follow any instructions it outputs, then run again.
 6. Post your change via a pull request for review and integration!